Grant Application Process

 - Once you have completed the application, review, edit and double-check figures one last time.
 When you are satisfied with your completed application, you must click the Submit button.

-- A program director will be assigned to your application within 2-3 weeks of submission.
+- Once this document review is satisfied, a program director will be assigned to your application.

-- A site visit will be scheduled typically within the following three months after submission.
-This includes questions on the project, leadership, the board, the plan for executing and sustaining the project and how you will determine success.
+- The program director will schedule a site visit to discuss the project, leadership, the board, the plan for executing and sustaining the project, and how you will determine success.

 While merit is evident in nearly every application received by the Trust, only a fraction of the requests reviewed can result in awards.